pederbl/apollo-couchbase/README.md

 ```

-### Generate an ```apollo-couch``` resource
+### Generate an ```apollo-couchbase``` resource
-In `apollo-couch`, the GraphQL schema and resolvers are structured in what's called `resources`.
+In `apollo-couchbase`, the GraphQL schema and resolvers are structured in what's called `resources`.
 These resources will typically be very similar to REST resources, with CrUD operations.

 You can use a scaffolding script, `generate-resource`, to generate a new resource.
 This script will generate resources with scaffold resolvers and schema files that you can edit to fit your purposes.